jamiepenney/frontend-rules/README.md

 If you need the margin, you can add that class as well as the base one.
 Don't be afraid of having multiple css classes - it's more descriptive if you're just looking at the HTML anyway.

+This ties in with the previous rules - if all your rules have simple, single class selectors that just add properties, then you will never need more specific selectors.